how to raise a puppy

 A good practice session for your dog should involve a couple of baby toys thrown along with his toys in front of him.
 Since the baby toys look different and new the dog will definitely reach for them and when he tries to do so stop him with a firm “no” and divert his attention to his own toys.
 You can also lace the toys with mouthwash or sprays available in the market that stop furniture chewing.
 These sprays and the mouth wash produce an uncomfortable odor and taste for the dog.
 Soon the dog will start associating the command with the odor and taste and stay away from them.
 I hope you begin understanding most of the important things when reading about how to raise a puppy.

 Your baby and your dog will eventually become best friends, but you will have to help this friendship to start.
 For your puppy the new baby is a strange being that makes peculiar sounds.
 The baby may feel that a dog is a big ball of fur to be grabbed and tugged at.
 The different perspectives may create a slight situation because of the baby tugs or pulls at your pup it will startle him and he may not react favorably.
 So to get him used to the tugging and pulling start by quickly pulling his ears when you pet him or by tugging at his coat when you are petting him.
 You can also add some baby sounds for effect.
 The whole point of this exercise is to get your dog habituated to the new sounds and actions that he may encounter with the new baby around.
 Thank you for reading our article about “How to raise a puppy”.
-Don’t forget to check Monks of New Skete’s great puppy raising book.
+Don’t forget to check The Maltese Book + A great FREE DVD in this puppy raising book.